onyx-platform/engraver/README.md

 +------------+----------+------------------------------------+---------------+
 ```

-Desired count is `1`.
-Let's make it happen by provisioning!
+The desired count is `1`, which updated our location specification.
+Let's make it real by running provisioning:

 ```
 $ engraver cluster provision --cluster-id dev